10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 • Increased day time urination.

-• Aspects of abrupt change in bathroom habits.
+• Aspects of irregular change in bathroom habits.

-This is a side effect that is common prior to diagnosis.
+This is a side effect that is common prior to diagnosis of actual condition.

 2. Increased Thirst

-When you are always thirsty, it is possible that it can be a warning.
+When you are feeling always thirsty, it is possible that it may be a warning.

-The constant urination will result in dehydration, which would result in unquenchable thirst.
+The constant urination will result in dehydration, which also result in heavy thirst.

 People often experience: